msonbol-afiniti/dbt-demo/README.md

           D = Southwest
           E = West Coast

+      - name: insert_time
+        data_type: timestamp without time zone
+        description: Data staging time

   - name: stg_outcomes
     description: >
-      Staging of the outcomes data where the data is type case to its correct format as illustrated below in the column data types, and an insert_date column is created to indicate when the data was staged.
+      Staging of the outcomes data where the data is type case to its correct format as illustrated below in the column data types, and an insert_time column is created to indicate when the data was staged.
     columns:
       - name: sale_id
         data_type: integer